Skip to content

 Requirements

-• Refund the full balance to the player on account closure
+• Pay the remaining balance to the player within 5 working days of closure

 C